UKCloud/documentation/articles/portal/ptl-ref-reset-2fa-sso.md

 - Unified logon across our major multi-cloud offerings, including VMware, OpenStack and OpenShift
 - Roll out of 2FA for technology stacks where this has not previously been an option

-If your Portal administrator has enabled 2FA on your Portal account, then next time you log in after September xx 2018 you will see the following information:
+If your Portal administrator has enabled 2FA on your Portal account and you scanned the QR code before August 1 2018, then next time you log in after October 1 2018 you'll see the following information:

 ![Reset Two-Factor Authentication dialog box](/images/ptl-2fa-reset.png)